alexmorgan1995/NPI_Analysis/README.md

-# Modelling Social Distancing Measures for COVID-19 Epidemic Control
+# Optimising time-limited non-pharmaceutical interventions for COVID-19 outbreak control.

 Repository for R code used to model non-pharmaceutical interventions on a simulated UK COVID-19 outbreak.
 Modelled in the context of optimising NPIs.